oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - Builds the final Docker image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
   - Copies the WDT ZIP file that's referenced in the WIT cache into the image.
     - Note that we cached WDT in WIT using the keyword `latest` when we set up the cache during the sample prerequisites steps.
-    - This lets WIT implicitly assume its the desired WDT version and removes the need to pass a `-wdtVersion` flag.
+    - This lets WIT implicitly assume it's the desired WDT version and removes the need to pass a `-wdtVersion` flag.
   - Copies the specified WDT model, properties, and application archives to image location `/u01/wdt/models`.

 When the command succeeds, it should end with output like: